-Our business and the business of each of the Private Company Partners are subject to changes in national or North American economic conditions, including but not limited to, recessionary or inflationary trends, capital market volatility, consumer credit availability, interest rates, consumers' disposable income and spending levels, job security and unemployment, and overall consumer confidence.
-Recent market events and conditions, including disruptions in the international credit markets and other financial systems and the American and European Sovereign debt level, have resulted in a deterioration of global economic conditions.
-These conditions caused a decrease in confidence in the broader U.S. and global credit and financial markets and created a climate of greater volatility, less liquidity, widening of credit spreads, a lack of price transparency, increased credit losses and tighter credit conditions.
-Notwithstanding various actions by governments, some concerns remain about the general condition of the capital markets, financial instruments, banks, investment banks, insurers and other financial institutions.
-These factors negatively impacted company valuations and impacted the performance of the global economy.
-A return of these negative economic events could have a material adverse effect on our and our Private Company Partners' business, financial condition, results of operations and cash flows.
+Our business and the business of each of the Private Company Partners are subject to changes in North American and international economic conditions, including but not limited to, recessionary or inflationary trends, capital market volatility, consumer credit availability, interest rates, consumers' disposable income and spending levels, job security and unemployment, corporate taxation and overall consumer confidence.
+As has been experienced over the last decade, market events and conditions, including disruptions in the international credit markets and other financial systems, may result in a deterioration of global economic conditions.
+These conditions could cause a decrease in confidence in the broader North American and global credit and financial markets and create a climate of greater volatility, less liquidity, widening of credit spreads, a lack of price transparency, increased credit losses and tighter credit conditions.
+Notwithstanding various actions by governments, from time to time there may be concerns about the general condition of the capital markets, financial instruments, banks, investment banks, insurers and other financial institutions.
+These factors could negatively impact company valuations and impact the performance of the global economy.
+A return of any these negative economic events could have a material adverse effect on our Company and our Private Company Partners' business, financial condition, results of operations and cash flows.

-In addition, economic conditions in North America and globally may be affected by political events throughout the world that cause disruptions in the financial markets, either directly or indirectly.
+In addition, economic conditions in North America and globally may be affected by geopolitical events throughout the world that cause disruptions in the financial markets, either directly or indirectly.
 In particular, conflicts, or conversely peaceful developments, arising in the Middle-East or Eastern Europe and other areas of the world that have a significant impact on the price of important commodities can have a significant impact on financial markets and global economy.
 Any such negative impacts could have a material adverse effect on our Company and our Private Company Partners' business, financial condition, results of operations and cash flows.